 1. Involve everyone

-Experience proves that we are happier effort and involvement is ensured for everyone.
 The trip starts at the planning itself.
-So get ideas from all those joining.
-Ask their likes and dislikes.
-See what their expectations are.
+So get ideas from all those joining the trip.
+Ask for their likes and dislikes.
+Know their expectations.
 Ask these questions: Where would they like to go?
 Do they prefer a warm or cold place?
 What would they like to do?
 If there are disagreements, try to hear out everyone’s side and negotiate.

 5. Depart rested